3starblaze/todo-website/README.md

    is_done tinyint(1) NOT NULL);
    ```

-6. In mysql create user account with password by command:
+6. In mysql create user account with password
 ```mysql
 CREATE USER '__username__'@'localhost' IDENTIFIED BY '__password__';
 ```